1991 Abkhazian Supreme Soviet election: Aftermath

-The Supreme Soviet was only able to approve legislation in some areas of policy with a 75% majority.
-On 24 June 1992 the chairman of Abkhazian Supreme Soviet Vladislav Ardzinba ordered the republican guard to attack the building of Abkhazian Ministry of Internal Affairs and remove ethnic Georgian minister Givi Lominadze from office, which led to Lominadze's hospitalization.
-Lominadze was replaced by Alexander Ankvab, a member of Abkhaz ethno-nationalist movement Aidgylara.
-After this, on 30 June, Georgian deputies of the Supreme Soviet organized a walk-out and began boycotting the Soviet.
+The newly elected Supreme Soviet was only able to approve legislation in some areas of policy with a 75% majority.
+The tensions increased on 24 June 1992, when the chairman of the Abkhazian Supreme Soviet, Vladislav Ardzinba, ordered the republican guard to storm the building of the Abkhazian Ministry of Internal Affairs and remove its ethnic Georgian minister, Givi Lominadze, from office, resulting in Lominadze's hospitalization.
+Lominadze was replaced by Alexander Ankvab, an Abkhaz member of the Supreme Soviet, whose appointment had been approved by the Supreme Soviet the previous month without the consent of the Georgian deputies.
+On 30 June, the Georgian deputies of the Supreme Soviet walked out and began boycotting its sessions.